hyosung11/Launch-School/Courses/journal.md

 08:30 The kids are off of school today and I haven't done any studying since Friday.
 I'm tired and bored of coding right now.
 Actually, I just want to get this written assessment done.
 I don't think I'm ready to take it yet though.
 I feel sluggish and low energy lately but I'm not sure why.

 09:01 Stopping studying to hang out with the kids.
 Elaine got into the weeds with arrays in a way that I don't think is necessary for the written assessment.
 So not sure how much to copy into my glossary.
 Step back and reflect.

+19:27 Finally got through all of Elaine's notes and integrated them into my glossary.

+## 20211012 화요일

+09:38 I started studying earlier, but am now focusing on analyzing questions and answers.

+09:40 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Annotated my glossary with the notes that Elaine shared with me.

+2. What will you do today?
+   * [ ] 1.
+Review practice questions and answers

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Referee two games, one in the afternoon, and one in the evening.